-Employment of compensation and benefits managers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of compensation and benefits managers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
 Organizations continue to focus on reducing compensation and benefits costs.
 Many firms have attempted to reduce costs by introducing various strategies, such as pay-for-performance and health and wellness programs.
 Organizations will need managers to evaluate and direct these compensation and benefits policies and plans.
-Organizations will need the expertise of benefits managers when choosing, updating, and administering their benefits policies.
-Similarly, compensation managers will be needed to analyze compensation policies and design competitive compensation packages.
-Many organizations increasingly contract out a portion of their compensation and benefits functions to human resources consulting firms in order to reduce costs and gain access to technical expertise.
+However, many organizations contract out a portion of their compensation and benefits functions to human resources consulting firms in order to reduce costs and gain access to technical expertise.
 For example, to reduce administrative costs, organizations commonly use an outside vendor for processing payroll and insurance claims.
 These consulting firms can automate tasks and operate call centers to handle employee questions, thereby reducing the need for compensation and benefits managers.Read More

 Gray states indicate no data available